Drunk drivers are a menace on California’s roads.

 Trusted Legal Guidance when You Need it Most

-If you were injured by a drunk driver, please call us.
+If you were injured by a drunk driver, please call us today at (760) 827-1700 or send us an online message to schedule your free consultation.
 Injured victims must be proactive about bringing a claim for compensation.
 Any delay can only hurt your case.

 At Levinson Law Group, we treat our clients like family.
 Your best interests will be the motivation for everything that we do.
 For more information about how we can help, please reach out to us today.